wolf019/Computer-Organisation-and-Hardware-Engineering/README.md

 - Explain and describe technical solutions both orally and in writing.

 ## Project Expo
+## This project won the award for greatest hardware project

-Each group should consist of 2 students.
+- Each group should consist of 2 students.
 Should be the same as the lab groups.
-•  Student groups may collaborate, i.e., projects may be connected.
+- Student groups may collaborate, i.e., projects may be connected.
-•  You must use the ChipKIT hardware and you may add additional hardware components.
+- You must use the ChipKIT hardware and you may add additional hardware components.
-•  Each group can borrow a hardware kit for free!
+- Each group can borrow a hardware kit for free!
-•  Either you do a basic project or an advanced project (required to be able to get grades A or B)
+- Either you do a basic project or an advanced project (required to be able to get grades A or B)
-•  More info will come on lecture 6.
+- More info will come on lecture 6.
 See also the course web.

-Of the
-Project
+- 307 students registerd on the course